Department of Psychology Major Requirements

-All Psychology courses which are required for the major must be taken for a letter grade.
+All Psychology courses that are required for the major must be taken for a letter grade.
 To satisfy departmental requirements, the grade must be C- or better.
-The three required courses outside of Psychology can be graded Pass/D/Fail, as long as students receive a Pass.
+The required courses outside of Psychology (cognate and outside science) can be graded Pass/D/Fail, as long as students receive a Pass.

 All of our courses require BC1001 or its equivalent.
-Most middle and upper level courses have prerequisites that are listed in the Barnard College Course Catalogue.
-Students who have not fulfilled the prerequisites for a particular course should ask the course instructor for permission to enroll.
+Most middle and upper level courses have additional prerequisites that are listed in the Barnard College Course Catalogue.
+Students who have not fulfilled the prerequisites for a particular course may ask the course instructor for permission to enroll.
 The instructor retains discretion for this enrollment.

 Final enrollment in all courses is determined the first day or week of classes, depending on the particular course.
-Please note that (preliminary) enrollment in all psychology lab and statistics courses is determined through a lottery held once every semester, the semester before the course is to be taken.
-To secure a seat you have won in the lottery you must attend the first meeting of the class: for Group A, B, and C labs, attend the first meeting of the accompanying lecture; and for BC1010 lab, attend the first lab meeting, unless otherwise indicated by the instructor.
+To secure your seat you must attend the first meeting of the class; for Group 1 and 2 labs, attend the first meeting of the accompanying lecture; for BC1010, attend the first lab meeting, unless otherwise indicated by the instructor.